unparalleled-js/docs-1/connectors/workato-webhooks/wizard.md

 ![Generate a Workato webhook address](/assets/images/webhooks/generating-webhook-address.gif) *Generate a Workato webhook address*

 At this point you should see the first step of the webhook setup wizard.
 Here, provide a meaningful event name.
 This event name will be used to generate a unique webhook address.
-Click next to start listening for webhook events from your App.
+Click **Next** to start listening for webhook events from your App.

 > **To avoid recipes receiving webhook events from multiple sources, the event name must be unique across all your webhook recipes.**